KuZo1304/RandomPolygonGenerator/README.md

 The point set is randomly generated and number of points can be passed as a command line argument, default 100.

-The Triangulation library used is the fast Delaunay Triangulation Library [delaunator-cpp](https://github.com/delfrrr/delaunator-cpp)
+The Triangulation library used is the fast Delaunay Triangulation Library [delaunator-cpp](https://github.com/delfrrr/delaunator-cpp) (very slightly modified).

 Interface: